quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 ### FLAC

 The `.flac` audio file format also uses an audio coding format of its same name: FLAC.
-The FLAC file format also has support for metadata built into its spec, which we (and the industry in general) leverage.
+The FLAC format also has support for metadata built into its spec, which we (and the industry in general) leverage.

 # Specifics of Each Audio Format Metadata